 The commercial litigation and real estate attorneys at KALIS, KLEIMAN & WOLFE regularly assist landlords and tenants in lease negotiations, subleases, evictions and other related matters.
 We strongly recommended that you hire an experienced real estate attorney to assist you in drafting and reviewing any lease or sublease agreement in order to protect your rights and to avoid potential litigation.

-If you are a landlord or a tenant looking to create a lease or sublease agreement or resolve a real estate dispute, contact the experienced Landlord and Tenant Attorneys at KALIS, KLEIMAN & WOLFE, P.A., the South Florida-based law firm today at (954) 791-0477.
+If you are a landlord or a tenant looking to create a lease or sublease agreement or resolve a real estate dispute, contact the experienced Landlord and Tenant Attorneys at KALIS, KLEIMAN & WOLFE, the South Florida-based law firm today at (954) 791-0477.